-For many students, and by association their teachers and guidance counselors, university research is really hard.
+But for many students, and by association their teachers and guidance counsellors, university research is really hard.
 There are a number of reasons for this:

 - The university marketplace is becoming more globalised, meaning there are more options to choose from, but it’s also hard to know where to start.

-- The Internet, whilst being a super-fast and convenient resource, in some ways, makes university research feel like a manual and complex process.
+- The Internet, whilst being a super-fast and convenient resource, can make university research complicated.

-- Whether it’s focusing on university rankings, or choosing universities based on external pressures from parents and families, students may start their research with a few pre-existing biases and misconceptions.
+- Whether it’s focusing on university rankings, or choosing a university based on external pressures from parents and families, students may start their research with a few pre-existing biases and misconceptions.

-In 2021, choosing a university has become even harder.
-Though hopefully the world will look very different by the time these students graduate, travel restrictions due to COVID-19 means that they are unable to visit universities to get a feel for the campus and its atmosphere.
+In 2022, choosing a university has become even harder.
+Though hopefully the world will look very different by the time these students graduate, ongoing restrictions due to COVID-19 can make it difficul to visit universities and get a feel for the campus.

-When faced with the problems we listed above, students can feel overwhelmed or disheartened, and may approach university research with very little structure and purpose.
-This can mean that they don’t always approach the university application process with the necessary clarity about why they want to study at a particular institution.
+When faced with all these problems, students can feel overwhelmed or disheartened, and may approach university research with very little structure and purpose.
+This can mean that they don’t always approach the application process with the necessary clarity about why they want to study at a particular institution.